We’re excited to get started on your new calculator!

 - Your desired username to be able to login to this site.
 If you’re signing up for multiple calculators (e.g. one for each location), you may choose to have a separate login for each or a single login for all of them.

 - You’ll set your own password once we create your account.
-We recommend LastPass or another password manager, as our site requires a strong password.
+We recommend using a password manager like Keeper, as our site requires a strong password.

 - Your login will allow you to modify your fee names and amounts, modify disclaimer and other texts, and to see the embed code instructions and calculation statistics.